Asaye/react-native-system-applications/docs/volume.md

 # Volume
-<p style = "text-align: justify">This module is used to change or obtain the existing volume states of the device.
-The module is accessed by calling the volume module via <code>Sysapps.volume</code>.</p>
+<p style = "text-align: justify">This module is used to change or obtain the existing volume states of the device.</p>

 ## Functions
 <p style = "text-align: justify">The volume module contains the following functions.</p>